-Most Christians are in the Permissive Will of God, satisfied with settling for a mere ‘Pass.’
+It is said that most Christians are in the Permissive Will of God, satisfied with settling for a mere ‘Pass.’
 That is because they are not aligning their own will with God’s will.
-The highlight of the year for me in the Methodist Church in which I was raised, was the prayer of total commitment which we prayed at New Year in the Annual Covenant Service.
-In it we told the Lord that we genuinely wanted to yield ourselves to Him, leaving every choice in our lives one hundred percent to Him.
+The highlight of the year for me in the Methodist Church in which I was raised, was the prayer of total commitment which we prayed all together at New Year in the Annual Covenant Service.
+In this prayer we told the Lord that we genuinely wanted to yield ourselves to Him, leaving every choice in our lives one hundred percent to Him.
 It is a prayer of full surrender to the will of God in which we renewed our total commitment to serve God at the beginning of each New Year:

 My Covenant with God

 “I am no longer my own, but Yours.
 Put me to what You will, rank me with whom You will.
 Put me to doing, put me to suffering.
 Let me be employed for You, or laid aside for You, exalted for You, or brought low for You.
 Let me be full, let me be empty.
 Let me have all things, let me have nothing.
 I freely and whole-heartily yield all things to Your pleasure and disposal.
 And now, glorious and blessed God, Father, Son and Holy Spirit, You are mine, and I am Yours.
 So be it.
 And the Covenant now made on Earth, let it be ratified in Heaven.”

 In Bible times, God sometimes guided His people by speaking to them in a clearly audible voice.